Rebuilding your tooth after its root canal treatment.

 This tooth is very hollowed out and should have a dental crown placed.

-- It’s common that treated teeth have previously suffered levels of trauma that have resulted in crack formation or outright fracture.
-The loss of tooth structure due to the effects of advanced tooth decay can significantly weaken a tooth.
+- The tooth might have experienced trauma that has led to crack formation or outright fracture.
+The loss of tooth structure due to advanced tooth decay can significantly weaken a tooth.

-- When repairs are made, it’s been found that the need for a filling on the chewing surface of a back tooth tends to reduce its stiffness on the order of 20%.
+- Research has determined that placing a filling on the chewing surface of a posterior tooth (like a molar) tends to reduce its stiffness (strength) on the order of 20%.

-Larger fillings, like those whose extension is such that they touch neighboring teeth, have been found to result in an over 60% reduction.
+Larger-sized fillings, like those that touch neighboring teeth, have been found to result in an over 60% reduction.
 (Eliyas)

-Each of the above suggests that by the time its root canal treatment has been completed a tooth may be at substantial risk for fracture, even when exposed to normal chewing forces.
+Clearly, only your dentist’s evaluation can make this decision.
+And you’ll just have to take their word for it.
+But due to all of the factors just discussed, don’t be surprised that by the time your tooth’s root canal treatment has been completed it may be at substantial risk for fracture, even when exposed to normal chewing forces.

 If contaminants re-enter a tooth, its completed treatment will fail.